ozonelabs-io/Scrap_json_and_image_for_solana_and_eth/README.md

 After this just run the python file from the vs-code or any other.
 It will take time in downloading the json and pngs.
+You will get the json and png name as per its # for example name of the nft will be "Ozone Labs#2",then it will return as .json,2.png